vshmyhlo/baselines/README.md

-# Idiomatic implementations of common machine learning algorithms in TensorFlow
+# Idiomatic and customizable implementations of common Neural Network algorithms in TensorFlow